 - Repeat steps 2 and 3 if you need to continue to extend the authorization

 - When you’re ready to collect funds, submit the latest transaction for settlement

 - Can guarantee that the customer has sufficient funds

 - Considerable development work needed

-- May result in duplicate pending transactions on a customer’s account, preventing them from using those funds
+- The voids may result in duplicate pending transactions on a customer’s account, causing confusion and preventing the customer from using those funds

 Still have questions?

 If you can’t find an answer, contact our Support team.